quiminbano/wolt_challenge/README.md

 docker-compose exec wolt_app python manage.py test api.tests.Tester
 ```

-Due that data needs to be provided, it is necessary to send the request as **POST** requests.

 ### How to send a request to the server.

 To send request with data, it is necessary to send the requests to the following url: